Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

-With a little topological imagination one can see how a supermassive drainhole might arise from a plenitude of baryonic \text{P-matter} and dark \text{C-matter} drainhole tunnels with their entrances brought tightly together by their mutual attractions.
+There is yet another possibility worth considering.
+With a little topological imagination one can see how a supermassive drainhole might arise from a plenitude of small dark \text{C-matter} drainhole tunnels with their entrances packed tightly together by their mutual attractions.
 Begin with a pair of them, $T_1$ and $T_2$ say.
 If not only their entrances but also their exits were close together, then the coalescing of $T_1$ and $T_2$ into a single tunnel might be feasible.
 If, however, their exits had receded far from one another, then the only way $T_1$ and $T_2$ might reasonably coalesce into one tunnel would be to join at their entrances and close off into a single tunnel connecting their original exits.
 If that occurred, then the `gravitational ether' flowing into their entrances would be diverted to the nearby entrances of one or more tunnels, thereby increasing their masses, both the attractive and the repulsive.
-The remnant of $T_1$ and $T_2$, no longer connected to the ether flow, would soon become a gravityless tunnel connecting two distant places out in the voids (perhaps, as suggested in Sec.~VII.G, manifesting as a neutrino --- or a pair of neutrinos).
-After many repetitions of this process there would be left a single tunnel large enough to accommodate all the combined ether flow of the original P- and \text{C-matter} tunnels --- a supermassive drainhole.
+The remnant of $T_1$ and $T_2$, no longer connected to the ether flow, would become a gravityless tunnel connecting two distant places out in the voids (perhaps, as suggested in Sec.~7.6, manifesting as a neutrino --- or a pair of neutrinos).
+After many repetitions of this process there would be left a single tunnel large enough to accommodate all the combined ether flow of the \text{C-matter} tunnels --- a supermassive, dark drainhole.
+To account for the exit of such a drainhole's being too dim to be observed in the voids, one would have to presume that little if any of the matter in its accretion disk `accretes' down the drainhole, the majority of it instead being converted into polar jets by one or another of the mechanisms proposed for generation of blackhole jets~\cite{abfr}, adapted for drainholes.

-One can equally well imagine that all the tunnels associated with baryonic matter and dark matter concentrated at a galactic center would retain their identities and their gravity, both the attractive and the repulsive, no matter how tightly packed or rapidly moving their entrances might be.
-At the tunnel exits there would be nothing new to look for, all the attractive gravity concentrated at their entrances being dispersed in the voids as negative gravity in the same way as it was before the concentration took place.
-Here there would be no merging of tunnels, thus no altering of the topology of space (and no new creation of neutrinos).
-Left to be analyzed would be only the simpler changes of spatial topology associated with the creation and destruction of the individual drainhole tunnels.

-\section{SUMMARY}
+\section{Summary}